Compare Plasma cutting and Laser cutting: Which is Better For You?

 Precision High level Relatively lower

-Material Dependence High flexibility, especially works for thinner material Suits for mulitple materials, especially thick and large one.
+Material Dependence High flexibility, especially works for thinner material Suits for multiple materials, especially thick and large ones.

 Distortion Less More